-tions from the oceans and continental water.
-The seasonal upper winds correction will not affect the intraseasonal LOD residuals in this case.
+The top panel of Figure 6 shows Intraseasonal variations that are not accounted for by the atmosphere, compared with contributions from the oceans and continental water.
+The seasonal upper winds correction will not affect the Intraseasonal LOD residuals in this case.
 Annual and semiannual signals and other signals with periods longer than 1 year are removed from all time series.
-Figure 6b shows the same plot as Figure 6a but zooms into a 2 year period from 1995 to 1997 for clarity.
+The bottom panel of Figure 6 shows the same plot as the top panel, but zooms into a 2 years period 1995 to 1996 for clarity.
 There are some good correlations between intraseasonal LOD residuals and effects from the oceans and continental water, although the magnitude from oceanic and hydrological contributions is significantly smaller than the observed.
 There is no apparent distinction between results with or without mass balance correction (s).

-[27] We estimate the cross-correlation coefficients between the time series shown in Figure 6 and present the results in Figure 7.
-A strong peak the cross-correlation coefficients at zero phase lag exists in all three cases.
+We estimate the cross correlation coefficients between the time series shown in Figure 6, and present the results in Figure 7.
+A strong peak the cross correlation coefficients at zero phase lag exists in all three cases.
 The maximum correlation coefficient between LOD residuals and model estimated oceanic and hydrological contributions is about 0.59, well above the 99% significance level at 0.23.
 When the land-ocean mass balance is imposed, this maximum correlation coefficient stays nearly unchanged (0.58), while when the full mass balance is imposed, it reduces slightly to 0.53.
-The land-ocean mass balance has no apparent effects on intraseasonal oceanic contribution is understandable because, as seen in Figure 4, the land-ocean mass balance correction mainly introduces some seasonal and interannual variations.
+The land-ocean mass balance has no apparent effects on intraseasonal oceanic contribution is understandable, because, as seen in Figure 4, the land-ocean mass balance correction mainly introduces some seasonal and interannual variations.
 This is in part limited by the monthly sampling rate of the CPC hydrological model, and in part indicates that intraseasonal variability is relatively insignificant in current hydrological models [Chen et al., 2000b].

-4.5.
-Interannual LOD Variations
+4.4 Interannual LOD Variations

-[28] As demonstrated by earlier studies [e.g., Gross et al., 2004], the atmosphere is also the dominant contributor to LOD variations at interannual timescales.
+As demonstrated by earlier studies [e.g. Gross et al., 2004], the atmosphere is also the dominant contributor to LOD variations at interannual time scales.
 Here, we look at interannual LOD residuals that are not accounted for by the atmosphere, and contributions from the oceans and continental water (see Figure 8).
-It should be pointed out that the long term and decadal changes and the 5.6 year oscillations have been removed (see 4.1).
+It should be pointed out that the long term and decadal changes and the 5.6-year oscillations have been removed (see 4.1).
 Before any mass balance is applied, model estimated oceanic and hydrological excitation shows some strong interannual signal that kind of follows the LOD residuals.
 However, after the land-ocean mass balance is applied, this interannual variability is significantly reduced, indicating that the interannual variation seen earlier mainly results from the total water mass change over the land, and when the land-ocean mass balance is applied, it is naturally canceled out.
 The mass balance between the atmosphere and land/ocean again brings some apparent interannual variations to the estimated oceanic and hydrological excitations that generally follow the LOD residuals.